DMARC Validator - Check DMARC Record

 DMARC setup is highly complicated and risky to implement.

-When you implement the DMARC policy without knowing your sending email sources like mailboxes, email marketing, CRM, transactional email, server alerts, etc., you could potentially reject all your legitimate emails.
+You could potentially reject all your legitimate emails when you implement the DMARC policy without knowing your sending email sources like mailboxes, email marketing, CRM, transactional email, server alerts, etc.

 Therefore, it is recommended that first, you set your DMARC policy p=none to receive the report of all your sending email sources.
 Then slowly align all outgoing emails with DKIM and SPF for your domain.